sanmai/pipeline/README.md

 [![Infection MSI](https://badge.stryker-mutator.io/github.com/sanmai/pipeline/mutation-badge)](https://infection.github.io)
 [![Latest Stable Version](https://poser.pugx.org/sanmai/pipeline/v/stable)](https://packagist.org/packages/sanmai/pipeline)

 Pipeline makes creating do-it-yourself data pipelines easy by chaining generators.
+If you even run bash commands in succession piping output from one to another, this library does just that but for PHP functions and generators.

 Pipeline comes with the most important yet basic building blocks.
 It boasts methods to map, filter, reduce, and unpack data from arbitrary generators and all kinds of standard iterators.